rogerUserGitHub/react-cryptobank/README.md

 This is one of the first React apps I created with Typescript, and does not have tutorial code.

-Check out the live version here: https://dailycrypto-react.netlify.app/ (in case max. cap of thirdparty api is not exceeded)
+Check out the live version here: https://dailycrypto-react.netlify.app/ (NOTE: coingecko has implemented paid plans for api calls, so 429 errors are possible.
+I am working on it :))

 ## Technologies